Vikram Chandra (journalist): Early life and career

 Chandra is the son of IAS officer Mr. Yogesh Chandra and his wife Nandini Chandra, a journalist with The Hindustan Times.
 He is an alumnus of The Doon School, where he was the editor of The Doon School Weekly.
 After his schooling, Chandra attended St. Stephen's College, Delhi and received a bachelor's degree in Economics.
 He later studied at Oxford on an Inlaks Scholarship.
 He has also done a three-month course in mass media at Stanford University.
 He is married to Seema Chandra.

 Chandra began his career in television journalism in 1991 working with a TV news magazine called Newstrack.
 He has been with New Delhi Television Limited since 1994.
 During these years, he worked on the prime time 9 O'Clock News, Gadget Guru (with Rajiv Makhni), which was a review show about new technologies.
 He is best known for his award-winning anchor position on The Big Fight, which is one of India's top rated talk and current affairs shows.

 In 2000 Chandra was instrumental in setting up NDTV.com, which became one of the top websites in the country.
 In 2007, he was named CEO of NDTV Networks, and in 2011 he was named as the CEO of the NDTV group.
 He resigned from NDTV in 2016 to found 'editorji' and was replaced as NDTV CEO by K V L Narayan Rao who had already had one stint as NDTV's CEO in the past.
 In August 2019, he was named in a FIR along with the NDTV co-founders Prannoy Roy and Radhika Roy, for alleged FDI norms violation by the CBI.
 NDTV called the FIR an act of vendetta against the free press, and Chandra said he seemed to have been named by mistake.
-Separately, Chandra was fined Rs 6,67,000 by SEBI in November 2020, and was barred from the securities market, along with some other NDTV employees.
+Separately, Chandra was fined ₹6,67,000 by SEBI in November 2020, and was barred from the securities market, along with some other NDTV employees.
 He appealed the order in SAT, which stayed the SEBI order in December.

 Chandra's first work of fiction, the thriller The Srinagar Conspiracy, was published in 2000 and became a best seller.
 Chandra received acclaim for his familiarity with Kashmir, where the book is set, and his use of the English language.